Santa’s Visa Options for Coming to Town on Christmas Eve24 Dec 2021

 In years past, Santa faced delays when encountering CBP officers at the port of entry.
 Not only does he wear boots and travel with livestock, the gifts he carries are wrapped with brightly colored, festive reflective paper.
 With all of this unusual attire, baggage, and flying, four-legged creatures, it appears that Santa was always destined to be subject to close scrutiny when being admitted to the United States.

 Fortunately, CBP proactively took steps to help Santa avoid these potential hassles at the port of entry.
 This was accomplished by enrolling Santa in the global entry program!
-(See CBP Enrolls Santa in Global Entry, CBP.gov, 23.Dec.2014.)
+[Unfortunately, the link to Santa Joins Global Entry, CBP.gov, 13.Sep.2016, appears to have been removed.]

 Name Issues for Santa Claus